pulumi/pulumi-hugo/themes/default/content/blog/automating-pulumi-import-to-bring-manually-created-resources-into-iac/index.md

 ---
 title: "Automating Pulumi Import with Manually Created Resources"
 date: 2023-01-23
-meta_desc: How to bring order to a mess of manually created cloud resources.
+meta_desc: How to bring order to the chaos of manually created cloud resources.
 meta_image: automating-pulumi-import.png
 authors:
     - josh-kodroff